 Reading it is like a glimpse into an alternate history, and it is a humbling reminder that even though we know how this mission would end, no one at the time did, and their anxiety was very, very real.

 Had it not been for the quick thinking of Aldrin, that speech might very well be the history that we remember today.
-When Eagle landed on the moon, a switch for the lander's circuit breaker snapped off, threatening to disable the spacecraft and maroon the two men on the surface.
-Aldrin wrote in Magnificent Desolation:
+When Eagle landed on the Moon, the ascent engine arming switch snapped off, threatening to disable the spacecraft and maroon the two men on the surface.
+Aldrin would later write about the event in Magnificent Desolation:

-124 hours and 22 minutes into the Apollo 11 mission, the ascent stage engines on Eagle fired and burned for 435 seconds, lifting Armstrong and Aldrin 11 miles above the lunar surface and into orbit around the moon.
+After their Moonwalk, Aldrin and Armstrong got some shuteye for about 7 hours.
+When they woke up, 124 hours and 22 minutes into the Apollo 11 mission, the ascent stage engines on Eagle fired and burned for 435 seconds, lifting Armstrong and Aldrin 11 miles (17.8 km) above the lunar surface and into orbit around the Moon.

-Armstrong and Aldrin also left behind medals honoring two Soviet cosmonauts killed in flight accidents--including Yuri Gagarin, the first human to fly in space, as well as the Apollo 1 mission patch--honoring the three Apollo astronauts who were killed when a fire broke out in their crew capsule during an early ground test.
+Armstrong and Aldrin also left behind medals honoring two Soviet cosmonauts killed in flight accidents — including Yuri Gagarin, the first human to fly in space, as well as the Apollo 1 mission patch.
+This was in honor of the three Apollo astronauts who were killed when a fire broke out in their crew capsule during an early ground test.